pagopa/elasticcloud-infra/src/00_elastic_organization_secret/README.md

-# elastic cloud secret
+# elastic organization secret

-This module creates the resources required to store the secrets for each monitored target and stores those secrets
+This module sets up a Key Vault to store the key for interacting with the **PagoPA organization** on Elastic Cloud.

+First, follow the [README](../01_elastic_organization/README.md) to create the organization.
+Once it's set up, you can save the key in the Key Vault.

 <!-- markdownlint-disable -->
 <!-- BEGIN_TF_DOCS -->